But it's better than drinking alone.

 - A rather popular "interpretation" for Doumeki and Kohane in xxxHolic.
-It does sorta make sense: they got along decently, they both loved Watanuki in their own ways, and it's likely that he chose to marry her because he wanted to leave behind descendants to watch over Watanuki as he waits, unaging, for an untold amount of time for the chance to meet Yuuko again, and she probably agreed with his sentiments.
+It does make sense: they got along decently, they both loved Watanuki in their own ways, and it's likely that they chose to marry because he wanted to leave behind descendants to watch over Watanuki as he waits, unaging, for an untold amount of time for the chance to meet Yuuko again, and she probably agreed with his sentiments.
 So not only they were Genre Savvy, but they supported each other emotionally.

 - In Power Pack, when their mother was in the hospital, Katie invited several characters they had met to have Thanksgiving with them.
 This infuriated her brothers and sister, and at the climax she explained that when they met the Morlocks, her sister had told her how she had realized it was better to be alone and miserable together, and so she had invited everyone else who had no one else to celebrate Thanksgiving with.
 Her older brother declares that they can have a party, if they're going to be miserable at it.

 - In a recent issue of Wonder Woman, Diana and her frequent opponent, Giganta, take a brief time out in fighting to discuss their respective man troubles.
 As much as Giganta hates Diana, she does offer advice all the same.

 - The theme of Mozart And The Whale .

 - Lost in Translation.
 Bob, the over-the-hill movie star, and Charlotte, the tag-along wife of a busy photographer, have nothing in common except insomnia and loneliness.
 If they didn't happen to be staying at the same hotel, they'd never have met.